Location:

 Art: How should the different types of project management be described ?.
 This article looks at the challenges of categorizing projects based on the 2024 PMI classification process of Predictive - Hybrid - Agile and the consequential consigning of waterfall to history.The key finding is getting the right balance between Agile and Predictive drives project success.

-• Briefly defines the management assumptions that support the use of CPM scheduling, its origins,
+• Briefly defines the management assumptions that support

 and limitations

-• Develops a classification framework of project characteristics to help define the potential usefulness of
+characteristics to help define the potential usefulness of

 CPM scheduling across different project types